Fryuni/inox-tools/docs/src/content/docs/inline-mod/factory-wrappers.md

 });
 ```

-Now, instead of attempting to serialize the client, the factory will be serialized the result of calling it will be exported:
+Now, instead of attempting to serialize the client, the factory will be serialized and the result of calling it will be exported:

 ```js
 import { Storage } from '@google-cloud/storage';